Tutorial: Building Your First Document Search App

 The next step is to define the components of your search app.
 We'll use a document search pipeline template with a vector retriever to create the pipeline.

-Click Deploy .
-This triggers indexing and prepares your pipeline for search.
+3. Click Save and then Deploy .
+This prepares your pipeline for search.

-Wait until the status of your pipeline changes to Indexed.
+4. Wait until the status of your pipeline changes to deployed.
 This can take a couple of minutes.

-Result: You created and deployed a pipeline, which means your documents have been indexed, and you can now run a search.
-Your pipeline status is Indexed.
+Result: You created and deployed a pipeline that uses a standard index, and you can now run a search.
+Your pipeline status is Deployed.

 Your pipeline is at the development service level.
 We recommend you test it before setting it to the production service level.